 - research grants and acquire donations for achieving such goals.

 The Committee is comprised of one (1) to two (2) members of Council and five (5) members from the community.

-The meetings of the Committee are held monthly on the third Monday of the month at 7:00 pm in the Tecumseh Room of the Town Hall.
+The meetings of the Committee are held monthly on the third Monday of the month at 7:00 pm in the Sandwich South Room of the Town Hall.

 The Town of Tecumseh entered into an Agreement with the Towns of Lakeshore, Amherstburg, Essex, and LaSalle for the joint operation of a Dog Pound.
 Each of the municipalities provides representation on the Joint Dog Pound Committee to assist in overseeing the Dog Pound Operations.